 So if you are ready to tidy up your travel life keep reading!

 Quick Note: This is not a packing list post, but rather an exercise for full-time travelers to declutter their suitcase and ultimately their travel life using the KonMari Method.

-Why the KonMari Method for Packing?
+Why use the KonMari Method when Packing?

 Like so many people around the world I binge watched Tidying Up with Marie Kondo on Netflix and felt inspired to find which of my belongings sparked joy.

 I had been aware of Marie Kondo and her organization tips for a while, but to be really honest, I didn’t think I needed much help.

 But after traveling full-time for almost a year, my suitcase was starting to feel heavy and weigh me down and I started to dread moving to new locations.